 4. Alona Beach

-Alona Beach is one of the most famous tourist spots in Bohol.
-It’s located on the southern side of Panglao Island and there are many resorts, hotels and restaurants nearby.
+Alona Beach is one of the best beaches in Bohol.
+It’s located on the southern side of Panglao Island and there are many resorts, hotels, and restaurants nearby.

 5. Dimiao Twin Falls (Pahangog Falls)

 The twin falls near Dimiao are definitely one of the best tourist spots to visit in Bohol!
 Although I’m not sure if you can call it a tourist spot because it is not so well-known amongst visitors.
 But this is just one more reason for you to visit!